silicondeck/shadcn-cheatsheet/README.md

 ## 🙏 Credits & Acknowledgments

-This cheat sheet is built on the foundation of incredible open-source projects and the amazing work of their maintainers:
+This Cheatsheet is built on the foundation of incredible open-source projects and the amazing work of their maintainers:

 - **[shadcn](https://twitter.com/shadcn)** - For creating the amazing shadcn/ui component library
 - **[shadcn/ui](https://ui.shadcn.com)** - Beautiful and accessible React components